 A healthy and well-balanced diet also has a vital role to play in maintaining your vaginal health.
 Some foods like yogurt and honey can help prevent yeast infections (4).
 Cranberry juice was found to help prevent urinary tract infections (5).

 Lubrication during sexual intercourse is important to prevent the skin of the vagina from getting chapped and irritated.
-Vaginal lubrication is supposed to happen during arousal, but some women do not produce enough of it.
-In such instances, artificial lubricants should be used.
-However, do not substitute a lubricant with petroleum jelly/baby oil as it can trigger vaginal inflammation.
+Vaginal lubrication is supposed to happen during arousal, but some women do not produce enough of it or not enough time is spent on foreplay.
+In such instances, natural, external lubricants should be used, such as aloe vera gel.
+However, do not use petroleum jelly or baby oil as they can trigger vaginal inflammation.

 6. Choose Your Clothing Carefully

 Wearing tight-fitting clothes can cause irritation and inflammation of the vagina.
-If you wear wet clothes for a prolonged period, it may create a warm/moist condition for yeast infections to thrive.
+If you wear wet clothes, like a bathing suit, for a prolonged period, it may create a warm/moist condition for yeast infections to thrive.
 Hence, wear undergarments that fit you well.
 Also, make sure that you change out of wet/sweaty clothing as soon as you can.